dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/bmc.rst

 +------------------------------------+------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | cuda_toolkit_path                  |                                                | Absolute path to local copy of   .rpm file containing CUDA packages.
 The cuda rpm can be downloaded from   https://developer.nvidia.com/cuda-downloads.
 CUDA will be installed post   provisioning without any user intervention.
 Eg: cuda_toolkit_path:   "/root/cuda-repo-rhel8-12-0-local-12.0.0_525.60.13-1.x86_64.rpm"                                                                                                                                                                                                                                                                                       |
 +------------------------------------+------------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

+.. warning:: The IP address *192.168.25.x* is used for PowerVault Storage communications.
+Therefore, do not use this IP address for other configurations.

 To continue to the next steps: